-BURGAW, NC (WWAY) -- Former Marines Dustin and Andrea Bestul say spending a lot of time overseas in third world countries exposed them to idea of adopting.
+BURGAW, NC (WWAY) — Former Marines Dustin and Andrea Bestul say spending a lot of time overseas in third world countries exposed them to the idea of adopting.

 The family of eight adopted three kids from Ethiopia a few years back.
-Now, they are now in the process of adopting four girls and three boys from the Philippines, the same spot Super Typhoon Haiyan blew through early Friday morning.
+Now, they are in the process of adopting four girls and three boys from the Philippines.
+That’s the same spot Super Typhoon Haiyan blew through early Friday morning.

 “Those were our children sitting there going through 200 plus mile-per-hour winds,” said father Dustin Bestul.
 “So obviously we were up late last night thinking about them and praying for them.”